yatish27/shore/README.md

 ### Running locally with docker
 Shore has support for docker and docker compose.
-Install Docker and docker desktop
+Install Docker and Docker desktop,

-Once you have cloned the repository and have docker installed
+Once you have cloned the repository and have Docker installed follow the follwing steps

 - Run `docker compose build` to build.
 It will build the images.
 - Run `docker compose run --rm web bin/setup` to create and setup the database.